 The underlying methodological issue is how to estimate number of persons employed.
-In India, the total workforce in the country and its distribution over economic activities may be obtained from the decennial Population Census and the Employment and Unemployment Surveys (EUS) of the NSSO8.
+In India, the total workforce in the country and its distribution over economic activities may be obtained from the decennial Population Census and the Employment and Unemployment Surveys (EUS) of the NSSO6.
 Out of the two, the latter are more dependable and have been used to assess the changes in employment and unemployment for employment planning and policy analysis.
 The preference for the use of EUS is generally based on the notion that prior to 2001, the three Censuses have clearly under reported the participation of women in economic activities; whereas the EUS has provided reasonably reliable estimates of the level and pattern of employment (Visaria; 1996).
-While Population Census underestimates work force participation rates (WPRs), the EUS estimates of total population are significantly lower than the Population Census based estimates - by over 20 percent in Urban India9.
+While Population Census underestimates work force participation rates (WPRs), the EUS estimates of total population are significantly lower than the Population Census based estimates - by over 20 percent in Urban India7.
 However, for the Census 2001, the WFPRs are closer to the rates from the 1999-2000 NSSO round.
-Due to these advantages of EUS, the present study has used the major rounds of EUS10 for the years till 2017-18.
-Thus, the surveys used are 38th, 43rd, 50th 55th, 61st, 68th rounds and PLFS11.
+Due to these advantages of EUS, the present study has used the major rounds of EUS and the PLFS for the years till 2018-19.
+Thus, the surveys used are 38th, 43rd, 50th 55th, 61st, 68th rounds and PLFS (2017-18 and 2018-19)8.